 While for most people it poses no serious immediate consequences (other than misery from cold-like symptoms and fatigue), it can pose long-term health consequences…

-Once you are afflicted with EBV, it never leaves.
-It remains dormant throughout life.
+Once you are afflicted with EBV, it never leaves but for most people, it remains dormant throughout life.
 However, there are many triggers that can provide fuel to viruses and other pathogens in the body so that a dormant virus can take advantage and become reactivated.
 These triggers include stress, Cell phone radiation, pesticides, herbicides, paint fumes, and mold.

 They can also be related to nutritional deficiencies, physical injury, toxic heavy metal exposure, and emotional trauma.
-EBV can get reactivated anytime your immune defenses are down.
+EBV can get reactivated anytime your immune defences are down.

 Epstein Barr Virus & Cancer: What’s the Connection?

-What you need to know is that herpetic viruses such as EBV are often behind autoimmune disorders such as lupus, MS, and Hashimoto’s thyroiditis.
-And the EBV could even be fueling your breast cancer.
+What you need to know is that herpetic viruses such as EBV are often behind autoimmune disorders such as lupus, MS, and Hashimoto’s thyroiditis. and the EBV could even be fuelling breast cancer.